It’s the age-old question: which is the most successful footballing city in England?

 For decades, the best teams in England battled it out for the Division One title.
 That changed ahead of the 1992/93 season when the competition was repackaged as the Premier League, and we have combined both of those into our calculations below.
 Here’s London, Manchester and Liverpool’s haul of top-flight titles:

 So there you have it!
 As far as top-flight titles is concerned, Liverpool is the most successful city in England – thanks mostly to the eponymous Reds and Everton’s occasional dominance (they have won the league in six different decades).

-Fast forward ten years and the tallies might look different if the Sheikhs hang around the VIP lounge at Manchester City long enough, although it appears as though it will be a while before a London club reasserts their dominance on the league title.
+Fast forward ten years and the tallies might look different if the Sheikhs hang around the loyalty lounge at Manchester City long enough, although it appears as though it will be a while before a London club reasserts their dominance on the league title.